 - Earthquake insurance: Because Hawaii is home to several active volcanoes, earthquakes are not uncommon.
 Earthquake insurance protects your home following damage from earthquakes or volcanic activity.

 - Landscaping: Many Hawaii homeowners decide to invest time into their yards and gardens.
 To offer additional protection for these parts of your home, you may want to consider purchasing increased landscaping or garden coverage from your insurance provider.

 What is the best homeowners insurance in Hawaii?

-There isn’t one homeowners insurance company in Hawaii that is the best for everyone.
-Each provider has their strengths and weaknesses, so it’s up to you to find a company that meets your specific needs.
+There is no single homeowners insurance company in Hawaii that is the best for everyone.
+Each provider has its strengths and weaknesses, so it is up to you to find a company that meets your specific needs.

 How do I get homeowners insurance in Hawaii?

 To get homeowner insurance in Hawaii, start by finding a few providers in your area and reach out for a quote.
-You’ll be asked to submit some information about yourself and your home.
-If you’re buying home insurance for the first time, we recommend working with an agent to make sure you’re getting enough coverage for your home and your belongings.
-Once you choose your coverages and apply discounts, you’ll sign the policy and start your coverage.
+You will be asked to submit some information about yourself and your home.
+If you are buying home insurance for the first time, we recommend working with an agent to make sure you are getting enough coverage for your home and belongings.
+Once you choose your coverages and apply discounts, you sign the policy and start your coverage.